I loved it when Tiny Traveler’s favorite toy of the moment was something small that we could take with us wherever we went.

 Age: 1 to 4YO

-Fat Brain’s Suction Kupz are good travel toys because they can be played with in so many different ways as babies turn into toddler and then preschoolers.
+Fat Brain’s Suction Kupz are great travel toys because they can be played with in so many different ways as babies turn into toddler and then preschoolers.

 Nest them, squash them, stack them, just for starters.
 My toddler would have spent a good amount of time putting tiny items like Goldfish crackers into the various cups, pouring them out and switching them around.